-Name: Date: Acceptance and Commitment Therapy (ACT) uses the FEA problems with experiential avoidance and cognitive entangler 1.
+Name: Date: Acceptance and Commitment Therapy (ACT) problems with experiential avoidance and cog 1.
 Fusion with your thoughts 2.
 Evaluation of experience 3.
 Avoidance of your experience 4.
-Reason giving for your behavior To practice moving from FEAR answer the questions that fol ow.
-Fusion In the past, in what ways have you fused with your thoughts depression?
-That is to say, in what ways have you chosen that didn't turn out to be true?
-Evaluation In the past, in what ways have you judged your feelings or how might these evaluations have led you to suffering? thoughts as "good" or "bad," and Avoidance In the past, in what ways might you have avoided thought of think about it" or "pretend I don't feel it?" r feeling by telling yourself, "Don't
+Reason giving for your behavior uses the FEAR acronym to explain and identify nitive entanglement.
+FEAR is as follows: To practice moving from FEAR answer the qu estions that follow. n your thoughts that might have led to anxiety or ve you chosen to believe thoughts and feelings Evaluation In the past, in what ways have you judged you how might these evaluations have led you to s our feelings or thoughts as "good" or "bad," and suffering?
+Avoidance In the past, in what ways might you have avoidance think about it" or "pretend I don't feel it?" oided thought or feeling by telling yourself, "Don't